lachlanmcdonald/grunt-saxicon/README.md

 - **$icon** ([String](http://www.sass-lang.com/documentation/file.SASS_REFERENCE.html#sass-script-strings)): Icon name

-Returns the icon's width or height in pixels, as defined by the SVG's `width` and `height` attributes (or the `viewbox` attribute).
+Returns the icon's width or height in pixels, as defined by the SVG's `width` and `height` attributes (or the `viewBox` attribute).
 This isn't guaranteed to be a whole-number if the SVG uses fractional dimensions.
 Raises an error if the icon does not exist.

 ```scss
 .arrow {